Typically career faculty promotion reviews have three levels of review:

 The report from the unit head must be signed and dated.

-Forwarding the Dossier
+Forwarding the File

 Requests to provide additional information or clarifications to the file after it leaves the unit often contribute significant stress and anxiety to an already emotionally-charged process.
-Thus, the complete dossier and all supplementary files should be carefully reviewed to ensure all required documents are provided and in the correct locations before sending it forward.
+Thus, the complete primary and supplementary files should be carefully reviewed to ensure all required documents are provided and in the correct locations before sending it forward.

 The appropriate vice president, dean, or director will review the file, may consult with appropriate persons, and may ask for and document additional non-confidential information.
 Once the file is complete a separate report is prepared, with recommendations, and shared with the candidate.
 The candidate has 10 days from receipt of the report to provide responsive material or information, which is included in the file.
 The file is then submitted to the Office of the Provost or the Office of the Vice President for Research and Innovation.
 At any time prior to this point of the process a candidate may withdraw their file (unless the promotional step is required, such as for Librarians).